Classifying bicrossed products of two Sweedler's Hopf algebras: Introduction

 \section{Introduction}

 Let $A$ and $H$ be two given Hopf algebras.
 The factorization problem for Hopf algebras consists of classifying up to an isomorphism all Hopf algebras that factorize through $A$ and $H$, i.e. all Hopf algebras $E$ containing $A$ and $H$ as Hopf subalgebras such that the multiplication map $A \ot H \to E$, $a \ot h \mapsto a h$ is bijective.
 The problem can be put in more general terms but we restrict ourselves to the case of Hopf algebras.
-For a detailed account on the subject at the level of groups the reader may consult \cite{ABMbp} and \cite{am2}.
+For a detailed account on the subject the reader may consult \cite{ABMbp}.

 An important step in dealing with the factorization problem was made by Majid in \cite[Proposition 3.12]{majid} who generalized to Hopf algebras the construction of the bicrossed product for groups introduced by Takeuchi in \cite{Takeuchi}.
 Although in \cite{majid} the construction is known under the name of double cross product, we will follow \cite{Kassel} and call it, just like in the case of groups, the bicrossed product construction.
 A bicrossed product of two Hopf algebras $A$ and $H$ is a new Hopf algebra $A \bowtie H$ associated to a matched pair $(A, H, \rhd, \lhd )$ of Hopf algebras.
-It is proven in \cite{majid} that a Hopf algebra $E$ factorizes through $A$ and $H$ if and only if $E$ is isomorphic to some bicrossed product of $A$ and $H$.
-Thus, the factorization problem can be stated in a computational manner: for two Hopf algebras $A$ and $H$ describe the set of all matched pairs $(A, H, \rhd, \lhd )$ and classify up to an isomorphism all bicrossed products $A \bowtie H$ of Hopf algebras.
+It is proven in \cite[Proposition 3.12]{majid} that a Hopf algebra $E$ factorizes through $A$ and $H$ if and only if $E$ is isomorphic to some bicrossed product of $A$ and $H$.
+Thus, the factorization problem can be stated in a computational manner: for two Hopf algebras $A$ and $H$ describe the set of all matched pairs $(A, H, \rhd, \lhd )$ and classify up to an isomorphism all the bicrossed products $A \bowtie H$.
 This way of approaching the problem was recently proposed in \cite{ABMbp} with promising results regarding new examples of quantum groups.
 For example, in \cite[Section 4]{{ABMbp}} all bicrossed products $H_4 \bowtie k[C_n]$ are described by generators and relations and are classified.
 They are quantum groups at roots of unity $H_{4n, \, \omega}$ which are classified by the arithmetic of the ring $\mathbb{Z}_n$.
-In this paper we shall continue the study began in \cite{ABMbp} by classifying all Hopf algebras that factorize through two Sweedler's Hopf algebras.
+In this paper we continue the study began in \cite{ABMbp} by classifying all Hopf algebras that factorize through two Sweedler's Hopf algebras.